nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       .. figure:: /images/nrf_desktop_dongle_front_led1.svg
          :alt: nRF Desktop dongle

+      **LED1** is used for the system state indication.
-      The system state LED1 is located in the bottom right corner of the dongle, next to the USB connector.
+      It is located in the bottom right corner of the dongle, next to the USB connector.

 ..

 In case of a system error, the system state LED will start to blink rapidly for some time before the device is reset.

+.. _nrf_desktop_debugging:

 Debugging
 =========

-Each of the nRF Desktop hardware reference designs has a slot for a dedicated debug board.
+Each of the nRF Desktop hardware reference designs has a slot for the dedicated debug board.
 See the following figures for the exact location of these slots.

 .. tabs::